-The list that you have written down is relatively small compared to the amount of titles that you have been exposed to.
+The list you have written is relatively small compared to the number of titles that you have been exposed to.

-Now back to why it is important for you to write great titles.
+Now back to why it is essential for you to write great titles.

 If your titles are not rememberable or catchy, they will be scanned and filtered out to be lost forever in cyberspace.

 Catchy titles for articles are remembered, bad titles are ignored and forgotten.

 Titles you can remember are the titles that triggered an emotion.